Director: Burt Gillett

 Nevertheless, it feels like a transitional film.
 The colors make it stunningly modern compared to the earlier Silly Symphony entries, but some of the designs still firmly belong to the black-and-white era.
-The designs of the flowers and the caterpillars, for instance, go back all the way to the third Silly Symphony, ‘Springtime‘ from 1929.
+The designs of the flowers and the caterpillars, for instance, go all the way back to the third Silly Symphony, ‘Springtime‘ from 1929.

 Technicolor was a great advancement for the Silly Symphony series.
 The colors created way more atmosphere and allowed for more complex designs.
 Because of color, the Silly Symphonies would propel animated art forward like they never did before, making Walt Disney the undisputed leader in the field.

 ‘Flowers and Trees’ enthralled the critics so much at the time, they installed a special Academy Award for best animated short films, with ‘Flowers and Trees’ naturally being its first winner.
-During the thirties Disney would win every Oscar in this category.
+During the 1930s Disney would win every Oscar in this category.